inncee/docs/README.md

   </tr>
   <tr>
     <td>status</td>
     <td colspan="2">The status of the customer’s account.
-Valid states are
+Valid states are:
     <ul>
   		<li>enabled : The customer has verified their email address and created an active account</li>
   		<li>disabled: The customer has not verified their email addresses and logged into their account yet.
 Account is considered not active</li>